vmware-tanzu/velero/docs/restic.md

 ## Limitations

-There are several limitations that users should be aware of:

-- As mentioned previously, you cannot use the main Ark bucket for storing restic backups.
-We plan to address this in a future release.
+- You cannot use the main Ark bucket for storing restic backups.
+We plan to address this issue in a future release.
 - `hostPath` volumes are not supported.
-[Local persistent volumes][4] are, though!
+[Local persistent volumes][4] are supported.
 - Those of you familiar with [restic][1] may know that it encrypts all of its data.
 We've decided to use a static, common encryption key for all restic repositories created by Ark. **This means that anyone who has access to your bucket can decrypt your restic backup data**.
-You should ensure that you are limiting access to the restic bucket appropriately.
+Make sure that you limit access to the restic bucket appropriately.
 We plan to implement full Ark backup encryption, including securing the restic encryption keys, in a future release.

 ## Troubleshooting

-If something's not working as expected, there are several places you can go to for more information on what might be happening.
+Run the following checks:

 Are your Ark server and daemonset pods running?

 ```bash
 kubectl get pods -n heptio-ark
 ```

 Does your restic repository exist, and is it ready?

 ```bash
 ark restic repo get